ademerlis/ademerlis.github.io/_posts/2023-03-22-TopGO_Whatdoesitallmean.md

 Ok, from this source I think I figured it out (https://ucdavis-bioinformatics-training.github.io/2018-June-RNA-Seq-Workshop/friday/enrichment.html):

-"Annotated: number of genes (in our gene list) that are annotated with the term
+- Annotated: number of genes (in our gene list) that are annotated with the term
-Significant: Number of significantly DE genes annotated with that term (i.e. genes where geneList = 1)
+- Significant: Number of significantly DE genes annotated with that term (i.e. genes where geneList = 1)
-Expected: Under random chance, number of genes that would be expected to be significantly DE and annotated with that term raw.p.value: P-value from Fisher’s Exact Test, testing for association between significance and pathway membership."
+- Expected: Under random chance, number of genes that would be expected to be significantly DE and annotated with that term
+- raw.p.value: P-value from Fisher’s Exact Test, testing for association between significance and pathway membership

 Also, based on the above source, the scoring I used for the GO analysis ("1" if padj < 0.05 and "0" if padj > 0.05) means that I need to use the Fisher Exact test, not the K-S test, because the K-S test compares the p-values themselves.